omartin2010/jetson-object-detection/ISSUES_TRACKING.md

 - [X] Ability to save image (for future trainings):
     - [ ] Need to add ability to send to a storage account ready for labeling (not OneDrive, perhaps option of target in the parameters)
 - [ ] Add ability to stream video to facilitate headless operation - to move to the lego robot.
-- [ ] Test voltage/current with the battery for the Jetson and K4A camera both simultaneously
 - [ ] Move stuff to other classes :
     - [ ] Cloud Uploader
-    - [ ] MQTT communications
+    - [ ] MQTT communications and actions
 - [ ] Fix exception handling all along

-- [ ] Add a function to cancel tasks//..... ? because in the mqtt loop that's kind of heavy
+## Hardware
+- [ ] Test voltage/current with the battery for the Jetson and K4A camera both simultaneously
+- [ ] Put camera and jetson devkit in lego robot :)

 ### Solved issues: